kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

         --approve
     ```

-2. Download an IAM policy for the LBC using one of the following commands:<p>
+1. Download an IAM policy as [defined above](#required-iam-policy).
-    If your cluster is in a US Gov Cloud region:
-    ```
-    curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.9.0/docs/install/iam_policy_us-gov.json
-    ```
-    If your cluster is in a China region:
-    ```
-    curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.9.0/docs/install/iam_policy_cn.json
-    ```
-    If your cluster is in any other region:
-    ```
-    curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.9.0/docs/install/iam_policy.json
-    ```

-3. Create an IAM policy named `AWSLoadBalancerControllerIAMPolicy`.
+1. Create an IAM policy named `AWSLoadBalancerControllerIAMPolicy`.
 If you downloaded a different policy, replace `iam-policy` with the name of the policy that you downloaded.
     ```
     aws iam create-policy \
         --policy-name AWSLoadBalancerControllerIAMPolicy \